Home » Advice Centre » Spinal Cord Injury Advice » Upper Body Wheelchair Exercises

 Upper Body Wheelchair Exercises

-Staying active is essential to maintain mobility and improve your quality of your life.
-Explore our simple upper body wheelchair exercises & core exercises for spinal cord injury that you can do every day.
+Staying active is essential to maintain mobility and improve your quality of life.
+Explore our simple upper-body wheelchair exercises & core exercises for spinal cord injury that you can do every day.

 Following your recovery period from a spinal cord injury, you’ve spent months getting into a routine.
 But are wheelchair exercises part of your day?
 Many people in wheelchairs experience weight gain due to a lack of activity and exercise, resulting in an increased risk of many secondary medical issues.

-The focus of these wheelchair exercises is the upper body area: core, chest, and shoulders.
-Focusing on upper body wheelchair exercises is vital to maintain strength, flexibility, and stamina, so you can easily get around, complete safe transfers and perform other daily tasks.
+These wheelchair exercises focus on the upper body area: core, chest, and shoulders.
+Focusing on upper-body wheelchair exercises is vital to maintaining strength, flexibility, and stamina so you can easily get around, complete safe transfers, and perform other daily tasks.

 Manual wheelchair “roll”